isabella232/docs-13/docs/guides/Using_Permissions.md

 ## Creating and modifying data from your API

-Whenever you are trying to modify your content via your endpoint you need to make sure to enable all the necessary permissons for these operations.
+Whenever you are trying to create or modify your content via your API, you need to make sure to enable all the necessary permissons for these operations.
 For example: You want to create a new entry for your model.
 Make sure you have the create permisson toggled for your input fields in order for it to work.

 ## Testing your permissions